ryze312/twitch-recorder/README.md

 ## Configuration
 twitch-recorder is configured using TOML, an example configuration file with defaults can be found [here](config/twitch-recorder.toml).

-On Linux and macOS, configuration file can be placed at the following paths, in order of priority:
+On Linux and macOS, the configuration file can be placed at the following paths, in order of priority:
 1. `$XDG_CONFIG_HOME/twitch-recorder.toml`
 2. `$HOME/.config/twitch-recorder.toml`
 3. `/etc/twitch-recorder.toml`

 On Windows, the file should be placed at `%APPDATA%/twitch-recorder/twitch-recorder.toml`

-You can also specify path to the configuration file by setting environment variable `TWITCH_RECORDER_CONFIG` or with command line flags `-c` and `--config`.
+You can also specify the path to the configuration file by setting environment variable `TWITCH_RECORDER_CONFIG` or with command line flags `-c` and `--config`.

-In the config you need to set client ID, client secret and token provided by Twitch for your application, as well as a list of users to watch.
+In the config you need to set client ID, client secret and token to the values provided by Twitch, as well as a list of users to watch.

-## Registering application and obtaining the user token
+## Registering an application and obtaining the user token
-To register application for use with twitch-recoder, go to [this page](https://dev.twitch.tv/console/apps/create) on Twitch developer console.
+To register an application for use with twitch-recorder, go to [this page](https://dev.twitch.tv/console/apps/create) of the Twitch developer console.

 On the page, fill in the details and click the create button.
 Make sure the redirect URL is set to something local (e.g. `https://localhost`) and client type is set to "Confidential".
-Next, click on the application you just created and press "New secret key" button.
-Now copy the client ID and the client secret from respective fields and put them to your config.
+Next, click on the application you just created and press "New secret key".
+Now copy the client ID and client secret from respective fields and put them to your config.

 To obtain the user token you need to authorize the application using your Twitch account by going to this URL:
 ```